cheminfo/eln-docs/docs/30_structural_analysis/nmr/search/README.md

 ## Adding an experimental spectrum

-Experimental spectrum can be added either by clicking on `Load demo`, by dragging & dropping a **JCAMP file** or by selecting an existing spectrum from the database.
+Experimental spectrum can be added either by clicking on `Load demo`, by dragging & dropping a **JCAMP-DX file** or by selecting an existing spectrum from the database.
 Those spectra will be filtered based on the `Exclusion zones`.

 <Jcamp/>